Lawyer: Ex-Houston cop facing murder charges was doing job

-HOUSTON (AP) - An attorney says a former Houston police officer charged with felony murder in the deaths of a couple during a January drug raid on their home has a long record of serving the community and was only doing his job when the deadly confrontation took place.
+HOUSTON (AP) - A former Houston police officer charged with felony murder in the deaths of a couple during a January drug raid on their home has a long history of serving the community and was only doing his job, his attorney said Monday.

-Attorney Nicole DeBorde made the comments to reporters Monday after a brief bond hearing for her client, Gerald Goines.
-He was arrested last week in the killings of 58-year-old Rhogena Nicholas and 59-year-old Dennis Tuttle during the raid in which several officers were injured.
+Gerald Goines appeared in court for a brief court hearing to go over his bond conditions following his arrest last week.
+He remains free on bonds totaling $300,000.
+He didn’t speak during the hearing.

-Goines didn’t speak during the hearing.
-He remains free on $300,000 in bonds.
+His attorney, Nicole DeBorde, told reporters afterward that she believes Goines was only doing his job and investigating a drug tip that led to the Jan.
+28 raid in which 58-year-old Rhogena Nicholas and her 59-year-old husband Dennis Tuttle were killed and several officers were injured.

 Sign up for Daily Newsletters